Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 ```

 This will start the migration tool and guide you through the migration with a series of prompts:
-- **Do you have an existing dbt platform account**: If you answer `Y`, you will be given instructions for downloading your dbt platform profile to register the extension.
+- **Do you have an existing dbt platform account?**: If you answer `Y`, you will be given instructions for downloading your dbt platform profile to register the extension.
 An `N` answer will skip to the next step.
 - **Ready to run a dbtf init?** (If there is no `profiles.yml` file present): You will go through the dbt configuration processes, including connecting to your data warehouse.
 - **Ready to run a dbtf debug?** (If there is an existing `profiles.yml` file): Validates that your project is configured correctly and can connect to your data warehouse.
 - **Ready to run a dbtf parse?**: Your dbt project will be parsed to check for compatibility with <Constant name="fusion" />.